-In some regions of the world, it’s unusual for residents to have internet access—or a computer.
-But even in the most remote areas, many people carry a cell phone.
-How could we get the good news to whole communities of people like this, who might not even be looking for it?
-The LightStream is designed to do just that.
-It detects cell phones in the area and notifies the owner that Bible resources are available for free download to their phones.
-Here are some other interesting things about the LightStream:
+In some regions of the world, it’s unusual for residents to have internet access or a computer.
+But even in the most remote areas, many people carry a cellphone.
+How could we get the good news to whole communities of people like this, who don’t even know to look for it?
+The LightStream Pocket is designed to do just that by detecting cellphones in the area and notifying the owner that Bible resources are available for free download.
+And the new, smaller LightStream Pocket makes sharing the gospel even easier.

 - Can be paired with a water purification system

 Sometimes we are introduced to communities that require us to adapt our strategies, such as those in countries with plentiful electricity and internet access.
 They still need biblical content in their heart languages, but it’s tough to get boxes of Bibles through customs.
 Even Messengers are met with questions.
 So, we started putting the same content that is available on a Messenger onto a USB drive.

 - Small devices, easily shared from person to person

 Imagine not being able to safely carry a Bible or openly talk about the gospel.
 In places where this is a day-to-day reality, this tiny memory chip offers a way to listen to content through a cellphone.

 - Incredibly small and discreet (about the size of your thumbnail), so it can be easily transported without arousing suspicion